1. Home

 If you've just learned that you're going to become a grandfather, you have cause to rejoice.
-Modern grandfathers are often just as involved in their grandchildren's lives as the grandmothers.
-They may be called upon to help out the new parents in a variety of ways.
+Modern grandfathers are often just as involved in their grandchildren's lives as the grandmothers of the past.
 They also may choose to be known by non-traditional grandfather names, although many find the time-honored tags perfectly serviceable.

 Those opting for the traditional still have their pick of an almost endless number of variations on the traditional Grandpa, some evidently caused by childish mispronunciation, some perhaps derived from grandfather names in other languages.
 Some families, especially those with multiple grandparents, choose to add the given name or the last name to the grandparent name, arriving at combinations such as Grandpa Will or Poppa Fisher.